fbpx

 Uncheck the Back Up Automatically check box.

-If you are using a third-party backup solution (such as Carbon Copy Copier on the screenshot below), review its settings so that backup operations are not scheduled when you perform live:
+If you are using a third-party backup solution, review its settings so that backup operations are not scheduled when you perform live.
+For example, you can see the Carbon Copy Copier on the screenshot below:

 Scheduling tasks on CCC (Carbon Copy Cloner) on macOS Monterey